 Occupying your home

-As a tenant you must occupy your home as soon as the agreement begins (unless we have agreed otherwise) and to live there as your only or main home.
+As a tenant you must occupy your home as soon as the agreement or lease begins (unless we have agreed otherwise) and to live there as your only or main home.

 If you are going to be away from your home for more than 28 days, you must let us know in writing.